Nutritional Management of Constipation During Cancer Treatment

 Try to get some exercise every day to help prevent constipation.

-If you have not had a bowel movement for two days, call your healthcare provider.
+If you have not had a bowel movement for 2 days, call your healthcare provider.
 He or she may suggest taking a laxative or stool softener.
 High-fiber foods will help constipation, but check with your healthcare provider or registered dietitian before you eat these foods.
 There are certain types of cancer for which a high-fiber diet is not recommended.